 At first, the abstract behavior of the system is described.
 The task is to have the robot follow a small black line on a bright background by using photoresistors.
 This specification is transformed into a software for a microcontroller.
-The microcontroller is available as a hardware description.
+The microcontroller is available as a hardware description language (HDL).
 To connect it to periphery (motors and photoresistors), additional parts have to be written in a hardware-description language.
 This shows the usage of typical development- and design tools for simulation and synthesis.
 After combining the hardware and the software parts, the robot is tested against the initial specification.
+Furthermore, an intelligent searching algorithm has to be implemented to find the line when it get lost.